Professor Shalom Chinedu

 Summary of Profile

-Professor Chinedu, a seasoned academic and researcher, has been actively engaged in teaching, research, mentoring, and community service in the University since 1992.
-He has supervised numerous undergraduate and postgraduate dissertations and theses and made breakthrough contributions in the area of solid waste bioconversion, cellulolytic enzyme production, and characterization of African protein sweeteners.
+He has supervised numerous projects, dissertations and theses of undergraduate and postgraduate students and made breakthrough contributions in such areas as public health, communicable and non-communicable diseases, solid waste bioconversion, cellulolytic enzyme production, and characterization of African protein sweeteners.
 His research findings in such areas as natural antimicrobials, body weights and health implications, and African food plants of medicinal value have been presented on several public and global health platforms.

 Professor Chinedu belongs to several professional bodies and has published several research articles in reputable peer-reviewed journals and presented papers at local and international conferences/symposia.